fupelaqu/jkinematics/README.md

 An action is defined using a javascript object which may contain the following attributes:

 - `mode` : type of action to be executed - mandatory
-- `controller` : defining the name of the controller action - optional
+- `controller` : defining the name of the controller which defines the javascript function to be call - may be defined when the `mode` attribute is equal to call
-- `script` : the javascript function to be called or javscript code to be run - mandatory when the mode attribute is equal respectively to call or execute
+- `script` : the javascript function to be called or javscript code to be run - mandatory when the `mode` attribute is equal respectively to call or execute
 - `timeout` : time expressed in millisecond during which the normal flow of execution of the kinematic will be suspended.
 After this time, the kinematics will automatically resume its execution flow. - mandatory when the `mode` attribute is equal to wait

 ### Mode